Water supply and sanitation in Nigeria: Imo

-Owerri

 After 24 years of operating without portable water, in 2020, the Imo state government under the administration of Senator Hope Uzodinma, Governor of Imo State, released funds to revive the urban WASH sector, resulting in Imo residents having access to safely managed water supply, sanitation and hygiene services.
 Under Engr Emeka Celestine Ugoanyanwu, Imo State Water and Sewerage Corporation underwent major institutional, policy and regulatory transformation, leading to the rehabilitation of Otammiri Waterworks and other water schemes under the Corporation's jurisdiction.
 Hence the governor also directed that a holistic rehabilitation be done in the WASH sector in line with modern technology.

 According to USAID, the Imo State Water and Sewerage Corporation (ISWSC) supplies water to 3 million Nigerians in Imo state.